trivisonno/rtatime-api/README.md

 ### Installing

-* Close the repo into your local directory for testing
+* Clone the repo into your local directory for testing
 * Create a pipenv for your pip packages such as flask and/or zappa
 ```
 $ git clone https://www.github.com/trivisonno/rtatime-api